 It’s the imbalance in the thyroid hormones that results in:

 If we take a look at its prevalence rate, hyperthyroidism affects 5 out of every 1000 women while hypothyroidism, 3 out of every 1000.
 Its incidence is greater among females.
-This condition is rather dangerous when it develops during pregnancy because it has been found to cause premature birth, death of the fetus, miscarriage, and impairment of neuropsychological development.
+This condition is rather dangerous when it develops during pregnancy because it has been found to cause:

 The most common cause for its development is Hashimoto’s disease, which is an autoimmune disease that damages the functioning of the thyroid gland.
 The exact reasons for its development are still unknown, although it is believed that genetics might be involved.
 It is also thought that the presence of certain viruses or bacteria might be responsible.